SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-1-first-steps-in-programming/exercises-first-steps-in-coding/square-of-stars.md

 |-----|-----------|-----|-----------|-----|----------|
 |  3  	|<code>\*\*\*</code><br><code>\*&nbsp;\*</code><br><code>\*\*\*</code>|  4  |<code>\*\*\*\*</code><br><code>\*&nbsp;&nbsp;\*</code><br><code>\*&nbsp;&nbsp;\*</code><br><code>\*\*\*\*</code>| 5  	|<code>\*\*\*\*\*</code><br><code>\*&nbsp;&nbsp;&nbsp;\*</code><br><code>\*&nbsp;&nbsp;&nbsp;\*</code><br><code>\*&nbsp;&nbsp;&nbsp;\*</code><br><code>\*\*\*\*\*</code>|

-#### Hints and Guidelines
+#### Tips and Tricks

-We create a new **console C# program**.
-To read the number N (2 ≤ N ≤100), we use the following code:
+Create a new **console C# program**.
+To read the number N (2 ≤ N ≤100), use the following code:

 ![](/assets/chapter-1-images/06.Square-of-stars-01.png)

-Finish the program above, so that it prints a square, made of stars.
+Finish the program above, so that it prints a square, made out of stars.
 It might be necessary to use **`for`** loops.
-Look for an information in the Internet.
+Look for information on the Internet.

-**Attention**: this task is harder than the rest and is given now on puprose and it's marked with a star, in order to provoke you to look for information in the Internet.
-This is one of the most important skills, which you have to develop while you're learning programing: **looking for information in the Internet**.
-This is what you're going to do every day, if you work as developers, so don't be scared, try it out.
+**Attention**: this task is harder than the rest and is given now on purpose, and it's marked with a star, in order to provoke you to look for information on the Internet.
+This is one of the most important skills that you have to develop while you're learning programming: **looking for information on the Internet**.
+This is what you're going to do every day, if you work as a developer, so don't be scared, try it out.
 If you have any difficulties you can also ask for help in the SoftUni forum: https://softuni.bg/forum.

 #### Testing in the Judge System